ElektraInitiative/libelektra/src/plugins/ni/README.md

     [key]
     meta=foo

-creates the key with meta data key `meta` and meta data value `foo`:
+creates the key with metadata key `meta` and metadata value `foo`:

     $ kdb getmeta user/ni/key meta
     foo

-the meta data for the parent key has following syntax:
+the metadata for the parent key has following syntax:

     []
     meta=foo